KOUZ14/Avionary/MEETINGS.md

 - Finished half of the requirements, sketching, and use cases.
 - 2024 4-19
 - Finished up the missing requirements
-- Sketch the hotel booking section and flgith status
+- Sketched the hotel booking section and flight status

 ### 2023-10-08 at 13:30
 <meeting template would go here>